Menu — Smart UI JavaScript API

 "checkbox"

-<smart-menu check-mode='radioButton'></smart-menu>
+<smart-menu check-mode="radioButton"></smart-menu>

-const menu = document.querySelector('smart-menu');
+const el = document.querySelector('smart-menu');

-const menu = document.querySelector('smart-menu');
+const el = document.querySelector('smart-menu');

-let checkMode = menu.checkMode;
+const checkMode = el.checkMode;

 Defines the document-level event that triggers the closure of all open menu dropdowns, or the entire menu if the mode property is set to 'dropDown'.
 This event ensures that any active menu or submenu is properly closed when the specified user interaction occurs (e.g., clicking outside the menu).